Officials: All migrants are gone from Texas border camp

 On Friday, President Joe Biden said the way the agents used their horses was "horrible" and that "people will pay" as a result.
 The agents have been assigned to administrative duties while the administration investigates.

-Meanwhile, Homeland Security has said that nearly 2,000 Haitians have been rapidly expelled on flights since Sunday under pandemic powers that deny people the chance to seek asylum.
-About 3,900 were being processed for a possible return to Haiti or placement in U.S. immigration court proceedings.
-Others have been released in the U.S. with notices to appear in court or to report to immigration authorities.
-Thousands have returned to Mexico.
+Meanwhile, Homeland Security officials said about 2,000 Haitians have been rapidly expelled on 17 flights since Sunday and more could be expelled in coming days under pandemic powers that deny people the chance to seek asylum.

-A U.S. official said Thursday that authorities expected the camp to be empty in about two days.
-The official had direct knowledge but was not authorized to speak publicly.
-Homeland Security had planned to send up to seven daily flights but flew only three on Wednesday and five on Thursday because of issues with contractors and mechanical delays, the official said.
-Seven flights were scheduled to Haiti on Friday, six on Saturday and seven on Sunday.
+Department of Homeland Security Secretary Alejandro Mayorkas said Friday that the U.S. has allowed about 12,400 to enter the country, at least temporarily, while they make claims before an immigration judge to stay in the country under the asylum laws or for some other legal reason.
+They could ultimately be denied and would be subject to removal.

+Mayorkas saidabout 8,000 migrants "have decided to return to Mexico voluntarily," and about 5,000 are in DHS custody and being processed to determine whether they will be expelled or allowed to press their claim for legal residency.

 Dozens of families who had been there crossed back to Del Rio overnight after Mexican authorities left the area.
 With the river running higher, some Border Patrol agents helped families who were struggling to cross with children.